She was late! She’d invited him to the premiere and she was late.

-“Bill what are you doing?
+“Bill, what are you doing?
 Let go of me this minute!”

 “Answer my question Sookie.
 Why do you smell like him!?”
 His fangs had dropped down in his fury, which just worked to raise her own.
 How dare he!

 “Fine if you must know I spent the night at his place.”
-She didn’t enlighten him to the reasons and he didn’t ask.
+She didn’t enlighten him about the reasons and he didn’t ask.
 For a second as she watched rage darken his features she was truly afraid of him.

 “You did what!”

 “Let go of me Bill!
 You’re my boyfriend, not my husband, and after tonight you’re not even that anymore.”
 As she finished her little tirade Sam came bursting out the door with his shotgun.